GeeWee/geewee.github.io/_posts/2020-01-14-serverless-or-not.md

 ### Loss of control
 You lose some control, and you're more at the mercy of the bindings.
-For example, there's some reasonably advanced optiosn we'd like to configure in regards to how we read events from our Event Hubs.
+For example, there's some reasonably advanced options we'd like to configure in regards to how we read events from our Event Hubs.
 However these configurations aren't exposed by the Azure Functions runtime, so if we end up using Functions, we'll have to live with not being able to configure that.

-I think for most use-cases, giving up control is worth the bindings you get, but usually giving up control to some framework also has downsides when it doesn't do what you want it to do.
+I think for most use-cases, giving up control is worth the bindings you get.
+Giving up control to some framework is risky though, because you might end up somewhere where you're unable to tune some parameters that you need to make it work.

 ### It's a different skill set
 There's a different skill set to learn when using functions.
 While much of the business logic might be the same, the way you architect systems doesn't necessarily carry over.
-This can either be nice, you get to learn something new, or a hassle, you can't use some of the skills you've previously acquired.
-I don't think this is a big for us, as most of our team is new to both C# and ASP.NET Core, so we don't have to acquire much new knowledge.
+This can either be nice, you get to learn something new, or a hassle - you can't use some of the skills you've previously acquired.

 ### Caching is harder
-If you have a system that relies heavily on caches, that's harder to do using Functions.
+If you have a system that relies heavily on caches, that's harder when using Functions.
 In regular applications you can cache things in-memory, but that's not always possible with functions, as you have no knowledge of how often a function is discarded and re-created.
 Optimally you would use some third party cache-provider like Redis or Memcached, instead of caching in-memory.

-# For our project

-# Summing up
-Todo...